 - simplified mathematical models help to identify important mechanisms

-- How a brain receives information?
+- How the brain receives information?

 - How the information is stored?

-- How a brain develops?
+- How the brain develops?

-- > ...
+- ▶ ...

 - neuroscience is strongly multidisciplinary; precise mathematical descriptions help in communication among experts and in design of new experiments.

-I will not spend much time on this area!
+- I will not spend much time on this area!